Thoughts

 Puts are valuable beyond their payoffs

 Every loss comes with loss of opportunity.
 This makes insurance valuable beyond its expected payoffs.
-Applied to options markets, this helps explain why market makers buy out-of-the-money puts and why owning puts can be consistent with a bullish view.
+Applied to options, this helps us understand why market makers buy out-of-the-money puts and how buying puts can be part of expressing a bullish view.

 Loss comes with loss of opportunity

-A real world illustration can be found in option market making.
+A real world example can be found in option market making.

 When volatility picks up, the profitability of market making increases exponentially: higher volume, wider spreads, and market share concentration.
-That is, of course, on the condition that the market maker is not constrained by losses or elevated margin utilization.
-A market maker should be willing to pay for options that will enable her to be positioned to monetize a fast market.
+A market maker can't afford to be constrained by losses or elevated margin utilization during these windows of opportunity and should be willing to pay for options that allow monetizing a fast market.

 Puts if you're bullish?

 The merit of tail hedging could be dismissed on these grounds.
-The puts lose money so you're better off not hedging and white knuckling through volatility?
+The puts lose money so you're better off not hedging?

 This misses the optionality of reinvesting the payoffs from puts.